Myanmar's Suu Kyi seeks to revive peace process with fresh talks

 In the spring, fighting with Kokang rebels in the hills along the Chinese border sent about 20,000 refugees fleeing to China's Yunnan province.

-The conflict in northwestern Rakhine state, where an army crackdown on Rohingya Muslim insurgents forced 75,000 people to flee to Bangladesh amid allegations of widespread atrocities, is separate from the peace process and will not be discussed at the five-day conference in the capital Naypyitaw.
+The conflict in northwestern Rakhine state, where an army crackdown on Rohingya Muslim insurgents forced 75,000 people to flee to Bangladesh amid allegations of widespread atrocities, is separate from the peace process and will not be discussed at the five-day conference.

-"I want to hope for the best.
-But this is not an easy process," an ethnic Shan woman told Reuters in Yangon.
-"No side wants to change their current position and lose or reduce their power and opportunities."

-(Reporting by Antoni Slodkowski and Aye Win Myint; Editing by Alex Richardson)
+(Additional reporting by Antoni Slodkowski in Yangon and Ben Blanchard in Beijing; Editing by Alex Richardson)